 If you’re trying to get into Japanese for the first time, this free app could help start you on your way!

 That’s all for this month, but it doesn’t have to be the end!
 We come back every month so be sure to check again in about 30 or so day.
-Better yet, if you happen to find a super new resource for learning Japanese and you think the world should know about it, let us know on Facebook, Twitter (@tofugu), or old-fashioned email at email@example.com.
+Better yet, if you happen to find a super new resource for learning Japanese and you think the world should know about it, let us know on Twitter (@tofugu) or through an old-fashioned email at email@example.com.
 Who knows, maybe we’ll be thanking YOU next month instead of some Internet stranger.
 See you next month! ❤ 🐡 ❤